msantanarod/Midterm-Project/README.md

 # Midterm-Project: Housing market study for Seattle-2014-15
-### Group name: Mercedes Santana Rodriguez, Shushanik Hakobyan, Niranjan Shrikant Kondo
+### Group members: Mercedes Santana Rodriguez, Shushanik Hakobyan, Niranjan Shrikant Kondo
-#### Objective: To develop a machine learning predictive model to estimate the target variable: housing price based on the dataset('Data_MidTerm_Project_Real_State_Regression.csv') for Seattle,Washington USA provided by Ironhack Academy.
+#### Objective: To develop a machine learning predictive model to estimate the target variable: housing price, based on the dataset ('Data_MidTerm_Project_Real_State_Regression.csv') for Seattle (Washington, USA), provided by Ironhack Academy.
 Once the model is developed, the data shall be used to solve business questions using descriptive data analysis.

-#### Data: The data set consists of information on some 21,597 properties.
+#### Data: The data set consists of information about 21,597 properties.
 The dataset consisted of historic data of houses sold between May 2014 to May 2015.
-These are the
-#### definitions of data points provided: (Note: For some of the variables that are self explanatory, no definition has been provided)
+These are the definitions of data points provided: (Note: For some of the variables that are self explanatory, no definition has been provided)

 ##### Id: Unique identification number for the property.
 ##### date: date the house was sold.